dpayne/cli-visualizer/README.md

 Note that alsa support is still very experimental.
 There are a couple of caveats with this approach.
 Firstly `safe_fifo` must in a location alsa can find it.
 If you are building from source it us under `cli-visualizer/bin/safe_fifo`.
 Secondly `slave.pcm` must match whatever your alsa playback device is.

+### ALSA with dmix
+On sound cards that do not support hardware level mixing, alsa uses dmix to allow playback from multiple applications at once.
+In order to make this work with the visualizer a dmixer plugin needs to be defined in `/etc/asound.conf` and the visualizer pcm set to use `dmixer` instead of the hardware device directly.
+This configuration might will change slightly depending on the system.

+This is an example `asound.conf` for Intel HD Audio.

+    pcm.dmixer {
+        type dmix
+        ipc_key 1024
+        ipc_key_add_uid false
+        ipc_perm 0666            # mixing for all users
+        slave {
+            pcm "hw:0,0"
+            period_time 0
+            period_size 1024
+            buffer_size 8192
+            rate 44100
+        }
+        bindings {
+            0 0
+            1 1
+        }
+    }

+    pcm.dsp0 {
+        type plug
+        slave.pcm "dmixer"
+    }

+    pcm.!default {
+        type plug
+        slave.pcm "dmixer"
+    }

+    pcm.default {
+       type plug
+       slave.pcm "dmixer"
+    }

+    ctl.mixer0 {
+        type hw
+        card 0
+    }

+    pcm.!default {
+        type file               # File PCM
+        slave.pcm "dmixer"      # Use the dmixer plugin as the slave pcm file "|safe_fifo /tmp/audio"
+        format raw              # File format ("raw" or "wav") perm 0666               # Output file permission (octal, def.
+0600) }

 ## Pulse Audio Setup
 Currently I have not been able to test a pulseaudio setup since my current computer does not work well with pulseaudio.
 Theoretically the setup should be the same as the alsa setup but I have not tested this at all.